-I am currently engaged in four major research projects:
+I am currently engaged in five major research projects:

 This project is funded by a three-year Social Science and Humanities Council (SSHRC) Partnership Development Grant that began in mid-2017.
 The grant focuses on assembling an international network of scholars, academic institutions, and non-profit organizations that are currently engaged with Nepal’s reconstruction after its devastating 2015 earthquakes, and build research capacity in Canada and Nepal in order to investigate and improve post-disaster reconstruction in mountainous regions, especially in contexts of ongoing political transformation.
 As the project develops I will share more information.